DavertMik/slides-embract-testing/slides/testing.md

 ## TDD || !TDD

-* Is a team choice
 * Hard to start (nothing is stable)
+* Build on top of interfaces
 * Use TDD to discover specifications
-* Plays nicely with outer and inner testing

 ---

 ## BDD || !BDD

 * Writing tests in English is not about BDD at all
+* BDD transforms specification to tests
-* BDD has its cost
+* BDD has its cost (additional abstraction layer)
 * Use BDD when non-technical mates involved
   * *(when management is actually going to read your tests)*